 However, it may still be prudent to mention some of the ways a concrete timeline can benefit you and your team:

-- Project management timeline provides a visual source for the multiple phases and tasks within the project.
-This makes it easier to understand and coordinate on specific tasks and overlook their progress.
+- The project management timeline provides a visual source for the multiple phases and tasks within the project.
+This makes it easier to understand and coordinate specific tasks and overlook their progress.

 - It also gives an anchor for prioritizing which tasks are most important.